mdn/curriculum/curriculum/3-extensions/5-security-and-privacy.md

 ---
-summary: Learn how to protect data from unauthorized access, and how to treat user data responsibly.
+summary: Learn how to protect data from unauthorized access and how to treat user data responsibly.
 topic: Best Practices
 template: module
 ---